syndri-training/introduction-to-docker/README.md

 ![Docker Logo](./_images/docker_logo.png)

-This course will get you up and running in minutes, by showing you:
+This course will get you up and running in minutes, and productive in hours, by showing you:

 * The concepts behind Docker
 * Why Docker is beneficial to web developers
 * How to manage Docker images and containers
 * How to incorporate Docker into web applications
-* Deploy Docker on Heroku
+* How to deploy Docker on Heroku

 ## Getting Started